top of page

 *Specific Learning Difficulties

-SpLD is the place students go to discover the best way for them to learn, to discover strategies and resources that can help them in the classroom and to understand what a huge advantage learning differences can be.
+SpLD is the place learners go to discover the best way for them to learn, to discover strategies and resources that can help them in the classroom and to understand what a huge advantage learning differences can be.
 Their learning differences can become their super powers.

 Specific learning difficulties means a learner has a difficulty with particular aspects of learning.
 The most common SpLD’s are dyslexia, dyscalculia, dyspraxia, dysgraphia and ADHD.